 Interpreter services are available if needed.

 Frequently Asked Questions

 My rape happened years ago.
-What if I don’t remember my case number?
+What if I don’t remember my report number?

-We can research the case number on your behalf.
-The basic information we need is your full name, date of birth, approximate date of receiving a medical/forensic exam, and date/location of where the assault occurred.
+We can research the number on your behalf.
+The basic information we need is your name, date of birth, approximate date of service, and date/location of where the assault occurred.

-Contact us and we will research the matter.
-We can help identify which law enforcement agency handled your case, provide contact information throughout New Mexico, and connect you to any additional resources that will aid you.
+Contact us and we can research the matter.
+We can help identify which law enforcement agency handled your case, provide contact information, and connect you to any additional resources needed.

 What is my SAEK tracking number?
 How do I track it?